-To keep his memories alive, at first Tommy started collecting vintage Valley postcards.
-They were easy to handle and cheap.
-But he soon got the bug and his collection spread to pop culture memorabilia and eventually massive vintage signs.
+Tommy started collecting vintage Valley postcards because they were easy to handle and cheap.
+But his collection soon spread to pop culture memorabilia and eventually massive vintage signs.
 He began taking it upon himself to go on rescue missions when long established Valley businesses, restaurants or bars shut down.
-Opened October 2013 in a sizable warehouse and jam-packed with his fascinating and substantial Valley collectibles, Tommy is quick to mention that this is only about 50 percent of his collection.

-A current display revolving around bigger-than-life Western wear tailor Nudie Cohn and his coveted Nudie suits.
+A recent exhibition highlighted the bigger-than-life Western wear tailor Nudie Cohn and his coveted Nudie suits.

 The museum’s walls are filled with vintage signs that once drew customers to the Valley Ranch Barbecue in Lake Balboa, Northridge’s White Horse Inn, Chez Nous in Toluca Lake and the Palomino country bar in North Hollywood.